Originally published in October 2020, this blog has been updated by Team JRNI.

 If you enjoy helping others reach their full potential, you may be feeling called to become a life coach.
 And why not?
-People just like you are making a rewarding living in this growing industry.
+People just like you are making successful careers in this industry, and you can too.

 There’s a lot to like about life coaching!
 In addition to making a positive impact for others, there’s professional freedom in it as well.
 Be your own boss.
 Travel and work from anywhere in the world.
 Decide your hours, and set your own priorities.

 Before diving in, though, it’s important for prospective coaches to consider what it takes to start your own life coaching practice.
 If you want to make a real go of it, it’s smart to get professional life coach certification, and business startup support.

 This is where you might be asking: “What does all that cost, and what can I expect to get in return?”
 Let's break it down!

 The Real Cost to Become A Life Coach

 As of right now, it's perfectly legal to call yourself a life coach with no training of any kind.
 You heard that right - you don’t need to be a certified life coach.
 The world of professional coaching is varied, and also unregulated.
 So why choose to make the investment?

 If you want to help people make meaningful change, you need to understand how the human mind actually works!
 Reputable coach training programs offer evidence-based education in Positive Psychology, along with instruction on how to deliver consistent results for your clients.

 Life coach certification programs that are accredited by the International Coaching Federation offer the strongest recognition in the industry.
 It gives your clients assurance that you possess the skills and training necessary to do this work.
 While you don’t "need" to be certified, potential life coaching clients will look at your credentials as they decide whether or not they want to work with you.

 Certification validates your practice.
 No credentials = fewer clients.